Rocky (franchise): Rocky (1976)

-Rocky Balboa (Sylvester Stallone) is a small-time boxer who seems to be going nowhere in life, as he works day-in and day-out as a collector for a loan shark and fights in sleazy clubs for low pay rewards, for which Rocky is mocked and told that he's nothing but a 'bum', especially by gym trainer Mickey Goldmill (Burgess Meredith).
+Rocky Balboa (Sylvester Stallone) is a small-time boxer who works as a collector for a loan shark and fights in sleazy clubs for low pay.
+His gym trainer, Mickey Goldmill (Burgess Meredith), thinks little of Balboa's potential.
 At the same time, Rocky successfully courts Adrian Pennino (Talia Shire), a painfully shy woman with an alcoholic brother, Paulie (Burt Young).
-But when the world heavyweight champion boxer Apollo Creed (Carl Weathers) chooses Rocky at random as his opponent in a title fight, Rocky realizes he now has the chance to prove that he's not worthless.
+But when the world heavyweight champion boxer Apollo Creed (Carl Weathers) chooses Rocky at random as his opponent in a title fight, Rocky realizes he has the chance to prove his worth.
 With Adrian's support, sponsorship offers with the help from Paulie, and Mickey becoming his trainer and manager, Rocky is determined to go the distance with Creed and fights for his self-respect.

 Rocky II (1979)

-Soon after proving himself, even with a split decision loss to Apollo Creed, Rocky expects the good life to follow.
-He marries Adrian and begins spending the money he earned from the match.
-But after he fails at both endorsements and a series of low wage jobs, Rocky realizes the only way he can survive is to begin boxing again.
-Creed on the other hand, faces criticism from fans to overcome the fight.
+Soon after proving himself, even with a split decision loss to Apollo Creed, Rocky marries Adrian and begins spending the money he earned from the match.
+But after he fails at both endorsements and a series of low-wage jobs, Rocky realizes that the only way he can survive is to begin boxing again.
+Creed, on the other hand, faces criticism from fans to overcome the fight.
 As a result, he publicly taunts Rocky into a rematch, for which Rocky trains once again with Mickey.
 In the fifteenth round, Rocky knocks Creed to the ground, falling to the canvas himself in the process.
 Both fighters struggle to get to their feet, but only Rocky is successful.
 For the first time, Rocky is declared the World Heavyweight Champion; even Apollo shows respect for him as he regains his support from fans for doing a fair fight.

 Rocky III (1982)

-After winning the heavyweight title, Rocky takes advantage of his newfound wealth and fame, appearing in multiple advertisements and television programs, and relishing his new celebrity status.
-After defending the title multiple times, he is prepared to retire, but the number one contender, James "Clubber" Lang (played by Mr. T), challenges Rocky publicly.
-Rocky, after dealing with Mickey's heart attack before the fight, is overpowered by the stronger, hungrier Lang and is knocked out in the second round.
-Mickey dies after the fight, and former rival Apollo Creed steps in, training Rocky to fight in Creed's old style (in his old Los Angeles gym) and to use more guile and skill.
-In the rematch, Rocky outboxes Lang, tiring the stronger fighter out and eventually knocking him out in the third round.
-After the fight, Apollo calls in his "favor" for training Rocky, which is a one-on-one match between the two of them with no cameras, no media, just man vs. man in the gym.
+After winning the heavyweight title, Rocky takes advantage of his newfound wealth and fame, appearing in multiple advertisements, charity and fundraisers, and television programs.
+After defending the title multiple times, he is prepared to retire, but the number one contender, Clubber Lang (Mr. T), challenges Rocky publicly.
+Rocky, after dealing with Mickey's heart attack before the fight, is knocked out by Lang in the second round.
+Mickey dies after the fight, and former rival Apollo Creed steps in, training Rocky to fight in Creed's old Los Angeles gym.
+In the rematch, Rocky outboxes Lang, eventually knocking him out in the third round.
+After the fight, Apollo calls in his "favor" for training Rocky, which is a one-on-one match between the two of them with no cameras or media in the gym.
 The film ends as they each throw their first punch.